sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-query-selector.md

 # Prefer `.querySelector()` over `.getElementById()`, `.querySelectorAll()` over `.getElementsByClassName()` and `.getElementsByTagName()`

-It's better to be use one method to query DOM elements.
+It's better to use a single method to query DOM elements.

 This rule is partly fixable.